wp-plugins/coupon-creator/readme.txt

 6. Shortcode in WordPress Editor

 == Changelog ==
+= 1.60 =
+* Updated Styling to make the coupons more flexible in size
+* Updated and Added Responsive Styling with basic support still for IE7
+* Added a html comment that shows when a coupon is expired
+* Added version numbers to the scripts and stylesheets
+* Added New Q&A to the FAQ
+* Updated Colorbox to 1.4.37
+* Changed the single_template filter to template_include that was causing 404 errors in some themes

 = 1.50 =
 * Added Translation using the standard WordPress method
 * Added Spanish Translation thanks to Carmen in Miami